 To manage complex multiple projects, you need to ensure you have the right resources available.

-With Jira, you’re able to incorporate this resource and workload planning element, which is lacking from Trello and other more basic project management tools.
+With Jira, you’re able to incorporate this resource and workload planning element, which is lacking in Trello and other more basic project management tools.

 Shifting from a project to a resource view is simple, and enables you to spot potential gaps in your project progress before they happen.